pagopa/io-services-cms/.changeset/heavy-grapes-relate.md

 "io-services-cms-backoffice": minor
 ---

-introduced the “Select All” and “Deselect All”
+ApiKeyGroup Bulk Association: introduced “Select All” and “Deselect All” for services multiselect.